 People love to worry about what video camera they should buy, as if the right camera will automatically take a more interesting video than the wrong camera.
 It won’t.
-You can shoot a great movie on your cell phone, and a bad one on an IMAX rig.
+You can shoot a great movie on your phone, and a bad one on an 8K Red with cinema lenses.

 Manufacturers release a new video camera every 27 seconds and everyone’s needs are different.
 Rather than recommend cameras, let’s list the questions you should ask yourself when shopping:

 Do you already own it?
-Your smartphone probably shoots great video.
+Your smartphone shoots great video.
 Your digital still camera probably does too.
-Check yours, and learn what you need by playing with what you have.
+Learn what you need by playing with what you have.

 Is it easy for you to use?
 Note the use of the word “you.”
+One person’s “easy” is another person’s “impossible.”
 Nothing worse than a complicated camera you use as a paperweight.

 Is it easy to carry?
 Easy to tote = more likely to carry = more likely to have when you want it.

 Does it shoot video in a format that is current?
-For now, that means HD—full 1080p is best.
-As of now (May, 2016 update) 4K is overkill for most people– it’s harder to store and process, and unless you’re projecting on a giant TV you won’t see the difference.
-Home VR cameras are as dumb an idea as home 3D was when I originally wrote this page in 2010.
+For now (June 2019), that still means HD—full 1080p is best.
+Even though your iPhone and Android shoot 4K, it’s overkill for most home use– it’s harder to store and process, and unless you’re projecting on a giant TV you won’t see the difference.
+Home VR cameras, like home 3D before them, are strictly for hobbyists.